Saturday, May 4, 2024

 Consider fear.
 The psychological trait of fear towards various dangers threatening our survival is essential.
 Without fear, and the fight-or-flight response it triggers, human lifespan would be short-lived.
 Some fears, such as the fear of being bitten by poisonous snakes, are so deeply ingrained in our psyche that the mere rustling of grass can make our hair stand on end.

 The principles of natural selection operate within the confines of the current environment where competition takes place.
 It is within these boundaries that the advantages of physical and psychological traits are assessed.
 The process of natural selection does not attempt to predict future environmental conditions, nor does it select traits based on their potential benefits in an as-yet-nonexistent environment.
 The future is too uncertain to gamble on which traits might prove beneficial.
 Therefore, disregarding potential future events is not a beneficial trait.
-Hence, humans tend to discount the future.
+Hence, humans still continue to discount the future.

 Due to environmental changes and our technological advancements, the categorization of what constitutes a beneficial trait can evolve over time.
 This has already transpired for physical traits.